EdgeFirstAI/documentation/docs/studio/agtg.md

 </figure>

 For multiple objects in the frame, click on the "+" again.
 For every object in the frame, a new object must be added so that the tracker can assign a unique tracking ID.
-The figure below shows multiple instances of coffee cup annotated using teh AI assisted annotations as described above.
+The figure below shows multiple instances of coffee cup annotated using the AI assisted annotations as described above.

 <figure markdown="span">
 ![Distinct Frame Annotations](assets/multi_annotations.png){ align=center }
 <figcaption>Distinct Frame Annotations</figcaption>
 </figure>

 In order to propagate (track) the selected objects in the image to multiple frames, select the ending frames.
 Please note that the starting frame is fixed to the current frame.
-Click "Reverse Propagate" if ypu require to track objects from current frame to previous frames.
+Click "Reverse Propagate" if you require to track objects from current frame to previous frames.

 Then click the PROPAGATE button.